 - Budget ranges shape realistic options: lower price points require greater attention to condition and maintenance history, while higher budgets allow for newer features and stronger warranties.

-- Used cars can offer substantial value for college students when mileage, service records, and inspection results are carefully reviewed before purchase.
+- Used vehicles can offer substantial value when mileage, service records, and inspection results are carefully reviewed before purchase.

-- Vehicle type and campus environment matter, since compact cars suit tight parking and short trips, while larger vehicles may better support commuting or longer trips.
+- Vehicle type and campus environment matter, since compact models suit tight parking and short trips, while larger vehicles better support commuting or longer drives.

-A good college car meets daily needs without creating financial pressure.
+A good student car meets daily needs without creating financial pressure.
 Safety features, predictable maintenance, and reasonable insurance costs matter more than performance or design.
-For many buyers, the best cars for college students are those with strong crash results, simple systems, and easy access to replacement parts.
+The strongest candidates have solid crash results, simple systems, and easy access to replacement parts.

 Usage patterns also shape value.
 Short trips favor easy handling and low operating costs, while frequent driving benefits from stability and comfort.
 These factors help narrow choices early.